widcardw/obsidian-asciimath/README.md

 - Insert asciimath codeblock.
 - Convert asciimath into mathjax in current file.
 - Convert asciimath into mathjax in the entire vault.
+- Convert asciimath blocks to new syntax in current file (Compatibilty with old version).
+- Convert asciimath blocks to new syntax in the entire vault (Compatibilty with old version).

 ![](screenshots/out.gif)